OWL-Integrated-System-Evaluation-Engine/OHISEE-for-RF-and-mm-Wave-transceiver-dealing-with-OFDM/README.md

 Step 6.
 Now you can replace your own design to the example project for the Co-Simulation!

-For more information, please contact us at: eewmshi@ust.hk
+For more information, please contact us at: tminaa@connect.ust.hk